brdeleon/chicago_crash_incidents/README.md

 ### Next Steps

-Further analyses could yield additional insights to further improve the city's traffic safety:
+Further analysis could yield additional insights to further improve the city's traffic safety:

-- Better data collection could significantly improve our prediction ability.
-Unfortunately, features worthy of attention were dropped due to excessive nulls or unknowns.
-Age and sex are some features that were dropped due to having almost 90% null values.
-Weather and safety equipment are other possibly important features that were dropped to due to excessive nulls or unknowns.
+- To improve our prediction ability, we need to more data and better data collection.
+Unfortunately, some features that could be important for our analysis, such as age, sex, weather, and safety equipment, were dropped due to excessive nulls or unknowns.
-- Widen the crash date range to include crashes from more years.
+- Include data from more years to identify trends and patterns over time.
-- Use location points to create crash incident maps to identify if there are any top locations that cluster near each other for priority identification.
+- Create crash incident maps using location points to visually inspect and identify areas for targeted interventions.
-- Conduct a more extensive grid search on random forest focusing on those parameters that can address our data imbalance like class weight.
+- Conduct more preprocessing steps and hyperparameter tuning on decision tree focusing on those parameters and techniques that can address data imbalance.

 ## For More Information